datagrok-ai/public/help/develop/how-to/access-data.md

 }
 ```

-The field `name` is optional, if omitted, the file name (without the extension) will be used as the connection name.
+The field `name` is optional, if omitted, the filename (without the extension) will be used as the connection name.
 In
 any case, remember that you should not rely on letter case to distinguish between connections, since their names are not
 case-sensitive.
 Giving parameters for the connection in `json` is completely equivalent to what you can do from the
 platform's interface: you would go to `Data | Databases` and right-click on the data source `PostgreSQL` to add such a